 At the tail end of a pandemic (we hope!) vaccines are in the news.
 There are huge disparities in COVID-19 vaccination rates marked by class, race, and geography.
 Critics question the system of tiered eligibility as many essential workers like those in the food industry are not yet eligible for the vaccine.
 Others don’t trust pharmaceutical companies to tell the truth about the side effects or efficacy of their immunizations.
 Still more believe that compulsory vaccination violates their personal liberties and that vaccine mandates are a slippery slope into a fascist state.
 But we’re here to tell you that vaccination has always been controversial.
 Many of the concerns people have now about the COVID-19 vaccine were voiced in the past about the original smallpox vaccine.
-A few years ago, when we were the History Buffs Podcast, we released an episode about the history of immunization and anti-vax movements.
+A few years ago, when we were the History Buffs Podcast, we released an episode about the History of Immunizations and Anti-Vax Movements.
 In light of a renewed interest in vaccination, we’re revamping that tired old episode.
 This week, we attempt to add some historical context to our current vaccine debates by telling you the story of the invention of vaccination, its impact, it’s opponents, and the issues surrounding them.

 Transcript for The OG Vaccine: Smallpox, Cowpox, and the Procedure that Changed the World

-Written by Marissa Rhodes, PhD
+Researched and Written by Marissa Rhodes, PhD

 Marissa: If there’s one thing we’ve learned in the past few months, it’s that public health policy in general, and vaccine policy in particular are controversial.
 President Biden has dramatically increased COVID-19 vaccine production and distribution.
 At the time of this recording, 15% of all Americans and 50% of seniors over the age of 65 have been vaccinated for COVID-19.
 Still, our pandemic problems persist.
 There are huge disparities in vaccination rates marked by class, race, and geography.
 Critics question the system of tiered eligibility as many essential workers like those in the food industry are not yet eligible for the vaccine.

 Others don’t trust pharmaceutical companies to tell the truth about the side effects or efficacy of their immunizations.
 Still more believe that compulsory vaccination violates their personal liberties and that vaccine mandates are a slippery slope into a fascist state.
 Particularly alarming is the fact that rates are on the rise in some areas of the country again despite the successful mass vaccination efforts.
 But we’re here to tell you that vaccination has always been controversial.
 Many of the concerns people have now about the COVID-19 vaccine were voiced in the past about the original smallpox vaccine.
-A few years ago, when we were the History Buffs Podcast, we released an episode about the history of immunization and anti-vax movements.
+A few years ago, when we were the History Buffs Podcast, we released an episode about the History of Immunizations and Anti-Vax Movements.
 In light of a renewed interest in vaccination, we’re revamping that tired old episode.
 This week, we attempt to add some historical context to our current vaccine debates by telling you the story of the invention of vaccination, its impact, it’s opponents, and the issues surrounding them.

 and I’m Elizabeth